-Before you download music form Apple Music, please turn on iCloud Music Library on your devices first.
+Before you download music from Apple Music, please turn on iCloud Music Library on your devices first.
 After that, please follow these steps to save music from Apple Music for offline listening.

 On your iOS or Android device: